Refugees and Displaced Persons

 -

 Expanding access to skills and entrepreneurship.
-These programs, implemented by Foundation partners, including Inkomoko and the Amahoro Coalition, seeks to develop skills, transition young refugees and displaced persons into employment or entrepreneurship, and engage the private sector.
+These programs, implemented by Foundation partners, including UNHCR, Inkomoko and the Amahoro Coalition, seeks to develop skills, transition young refugees and displaced persons into employment or entrepreneurship, and engage the private sector.

 -